EvanBacon/expo-quick-actions/README.md

 > `(items: Action[]) => Promise<void>`

 An async function that sets the quick action items for the app.
+Both Apple and Android recommend a max of 4 items.

 ```ts
 QuickActions.setItems([